 Timeframe: +5 months Cost: $3,000 to $70,000

 Programming can take quite a long time, even up to a year, because the developers have to write error-free code to minimize bugs.
-Two of the fundamental roles in the programming process are the front-end and the back-end developers.
+Two of the fundamental roles in the programming process are those of the front-end and back-end developers.

 The back-end developers do all the backstage work related to data storage, user management, data integration, push notifications, and more.
 On the other side of the curtain are the front-end developers who take care of the user flow, which is the steps users take to perform a specific function on the app.
 Each development phase takes at least five weeks to complete.